 * 401(K) plans, defined benefit plans, profit sharing plans, cash balance plans and other qualified retirement plans sponsored by employers (including sole proprietors).
 This term also includes 403(b) tax sheltered annuities sponsored by charitable entities and education institutions and 457 arrangements sponsored by tax-exempt entities and governmental entities.

-For example, if I own three annuities which each have a present value of annuity benefits, including net cash surrender and net cash withdrawal value, of $100,000 and my insurance company fails, how much is protected?
+If I own three annuities which each have a present value of annuity benefits, including net cash surrender and net cash withdrawal value, of $100,000 and my insurance company fails, how much is protected?

 The total protection per owner per member company is $250,000 for all of the present value of annuity benefits, including net cash surrender and net cash withdrawal values.
-As a result, if an individual owned three $100,000 annuities with the same insolvent insurance company, the individual would have total Iowa Guaranty Association coverage of only $250,000.
+As a result, if an individual owned three $100,000 annuities with the same insolvent insurance company, the individual would have total Guaranty Association coverage of only $250,000.
 The value in excess of this statutory coverage limit would be eligible for submission as a policyholder claim in the receivership, and the annuity holder may receive distributions as the company's assets are liquidated by the receiver.

 Protection can be provided in one of several different ways.
-For example, a financially sound insurer may take over the troubled company's policies and assume the responsibility for continuing coverage and paying covered claims.
-The Iowa Guaranty Association may provide coverage directly by continuing the insurer's policies or issuing replacement policies with other insurance companies.
-In some situations, the Iowa Guaranty Association may work with other state guaranty associations to develop an overall plan to provide protection for the failed insurer's policyholders.
+For example, a financially sound insurer may take over the insolvent company's policies and assume the responsibility for continuing coverage and paying covered claims.
+The Guaranty Association may provide coverage directly by continuing the insolvent insurer's policies or issuing replacement policies with other insurance companies.
+In some situations, the Guaranty Association may work with other state guaranty associations to develop an overall plan to provide protection for the failed insurer's policyholders.
 The amount of protection provided and when you receive it may depend on the particular arrangement worked out for handling the failed insurer's obligations.

 If your insurer is no longer able to fulfill its obligations, ongoing benefit payments to you may be reduced or suspended by the courts in order to sort out the affairs of the financially troubled insurer.
-As a result, you may have to wait many months before the Iowa Guaranty Association is permitted or able to provide benefit payments.
+As a result, you may have to wait many months before the Guaranty Association is permitted or able to provide benefit payments.
 Hardship provisions may be instituted by the receiver to continue benefit payments.

-You will receive a notification from the receiver and/or the Iowa Guaranty Association if your insurance company is found to be insolvent and ordered liquidated.
+You will receive a notification from the receiver and/or the Guaranty Association if your insurance company is found to be insolvent and ordered liquidated.

 Yes.
-Property and casualty insurance--such as automobile, homeowners, professional liability, medical malpractice, workers' compensation, etc.--may be protected by the Iowa Insurance Guaranty Association.
+Property and casualty insurance--such as automobile, homeowners, professional liability, medical malpractice, workers' compensation, etc.--may be protected by the Insurance Guaranty Association.
 That Guaranty Association can be reached at: